Jtrnb/EyesOfValor/System/The Sojourn.md

 ## The Sojourn
 - Your sojourn is the movable location at which your party meets and participate in [[Playing the Game#Downtime:|Downtime]]. here you can store items and it where pets are kept
+- Your Sojourn is also the vehicle you will use to [[Playing the Game#Travel|Travel]] across the various biomes.

 ## Creating a Sojourn
 - once all players have created a character they come together to make a Sojourn.
 Your parties Sojourn will determine what kind of environments you will be hunting in and have access to.